cluePrints/opower.github.io/_posts/2013-12-15-elasticsearch-at-opower.markdown

 ---

 We use [Elasticsearch](http://www.elasticsearch.org/) to provide real time analysis and segmentation of customer data.
-In the old world we used handcrafted SQL scripts to massage and gain insight into customer data.
-By using the lightning fast query DSL of Elasticsearch we are able to craft targeted queries at a far higher level of abstraction than using raw SQL.
+In the old world, we used handcrafted SQL scripts to massage and gain insight into customer data.
+By using the lightning fast query DSL of Elasticsearch, we are able to craft targeted queries at a far higher level of abstraction than using raw SQL.

 As we traveled the path of adopting Elasticsearch we found a few places that